Former Bills kicker and Kansas native still supporting Chiefs despite Bills loss

-Brian Moorman is from Sedgwick, Kansas, and a former NFL player and he says the choice between who he wants to win and lose was not a hard decision.
+WICHITA, Kan.
+(KSNW) – Brian Moorman is from Sedgwick and a former NFL player.
+He says the choice between who he wants to win and lose was not a hard decision.

 Moorman is still loyal to his team.
 He’s also loyal to his home state of Kansas.
 It is a place he held close to his heart even during his years in Buffalo.